UmerKhalid02/Raft-Impementation/README.md

 # Raft-Impementation
-Implemented the working of Raft using gRPC using C++
+Implemented the working of Raft using gRPC using C++ in a distributed environment